OMaraLab/polyconstruct/README.md

-# PolyConstruct: a python library for polymer generation
+# *PolyConstruct*: a python library for polymer generation

+*PolyConstruct* contains three python tools for generating polymer coordinate and topolgy files for molecular dynamics simulations.

+*PolyConf* is a tool for generating ensembles of polymer conformations by combining monomer coordinate files.
+*PolyBuild* is a tool for generating polymer topology files for simulaton from polymer coordinate files, leveraging the functionality of the gromacs tool pdb2gmx.
-PolyConstruct contains three python tools for generating polymer coordinate and topolgy files for molecular dynamics simulations.
-It was published in the paper *PolyConstruct: adapting  biomolecular simulation pipelines for polymers with PolyBuild, PolyConf and PolyTop*.
+*PolyTop* is a tool for generating polymer topology files from monomer topology files.

+*PolyConstruct* was published in the paper *PolyConstruct: adapting  biomolecular simulation pipelines for polymers with PolyBuild, PolyConf and PolyTop*.

-## PolyConstruct guides
+## Getting started

 Detailed documentation is available at the [PolyConstruct ReadTheDocs](https://polyconstruct.readthedocs.io/en/latest/index.html).
 This includes installation instructions, tutorials and worked examples, and api documentation for all polyconstruct methods.